John Raitt

 John Emmet Raitt (/reɪt/; January 29, 1917 – February 20, 2005) was an American actor and singer best known for his performances in musical theatre.
+His most notable roles were Billy Bigelow in the original Broadway cast of Carousel and Curly in the original Chicago production of Oklahoma!

 Early years

-Raitt was born in Santa Ana, California, United States.
+Raitt was born in Santa Ana, California.
 He got his start in theatre as a high school student at Fullerton Union High School in Fullerton, California.
 While there, he played in several drama productions in Plummer Auditorium.
 Raitt sang in the chorus of The Desert Song.
 (A few years before he died, Raitt again came back to the Plummer to see a rehearsal, visit students and recollect his beginnings.)
 He is on the school's "Wall of Fame" for his accomplishments.

 In 1935, Raitt won the "football throw" at the California State High School Track and Field Championship; his mark of 220 feet remains the state record in that short-lived event.
 He was named "Athlete of the Meet" after that accomplishment.
 He graduated from the University of Redlands in 1939.

 After graduating, he was initially inclined toward a classical concert career as a lyric baritone, using as his model the elegant Welsh baritone Thomas L. Thomas.
 However, after a consultation with Romano Romani, the composer, conductor, and coach who had shaped the career of soprano Rosa Ponselle, Raitt accepted that the timbre (or tone quality) of his voice was that of a tenor rather than a lyric baritone, but without the high notes of a concert tenor.
 As a result, he decided upon a career in popular music.
-During World War II he was a Quaker and did not serve in the military.
+During World War II, as a Quaker he did not serve in the military.